camjm/history/README.md

 # History
-A demo of HTML5 history API
+A demo of HTML5 History API

 The HTML 5 History API is a standardized way to manipulate the browser history via script.
 In HTML 5 entries can be added to the browser history, visibly changing the URL in the location bar without triggering a full page refresh.
 A new event is also fired when those entries are removed from the history stack via the browser's back button.
 This means that, in script-heavy web apps like Single Page Applications (SPA), the URL in the browser location bar can still act as the unique identifier for the current resource.